 Nearly all of our wildlife outside of protected areas is declining – all the evidence on this is very clear (* State of Nature Report 2013).
 In part, this is due to the failings of the current planning systems to adequately account for the impacts of development on nature conservation.
 We need a better accounting method that makes impact assessment quantitative.
-This is now achievable – by introducing the ‘biodiversity offsetting metric’ into all planning decisions.
+This is now achievable – by introducing the biodiversity metric into all planning decisions.

-The ‘offsetting metric’ does not always lead to ‘biodiversity offsetting’.
+The metric does not always lead to biodiversity compensation.
 In fact the use of the metric often leads to further avoidance of habitat loss, and more and better mitigation of habitat loss.
-Compensation, or biodiversity offsetting, only comes as a last resort – but where it is needed, then it should be delivered to the highest standards.
+Biodiversity compensation only comes as a last resort – but where it is needed, then it should be delivered to the highest standards.

 The biodiversity metric